FBoucher/stream-projects/Streams/2019-11-20-Exploring-GitHub-Actions-for-Azure.md

 Summary
 -------

-In this session, Frank is
+In this session, Frank is doing a recap of the two weeks offline and learning how to use the GitHub action to build to add a CI-CD to an existing solution.

 Replay
 ------